suchitj2702/Sauer-Lemma-Verification/README.md

 To create a convex set N points are randomly chosen along the perimeter of a random circle.
 We consider any dichotomy of these points, assigning arbitrary pattern of +/-1's.

-### Observation
-If we connect the +1 points with a polygon, the hypothesis made up of the closed interior of the polygon(which will always be convex) agrees with the dichotomy of all N points.

 ## Theory
 For a convex set the growth function, i.e. m(N) = 2^N. Growth function only has  to do with the upper bound of m(N) for an hypothesis set, for a convex set we can easily create this upper bound by taking the N points along the perimeter of a circle.